Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Author contributions

 \acro{VQA}{variational quantum algorithm} \acro{VQE}{variational quantum eigensolver}

 \acro{XEB}{cross-entropy benchmarking}

 \end{acronym}

-\subsection{Author contributions}
+\section{Author contributions}

 A.G.\ carried out all calculations and numerical studies, M.K.\ supervised the process and conceived the idea of applying the vector Bernstein inequality.
 Both authors wrote the manuscript together.
-The authors declare no competing financial interest.